sharat/action-android-build/README.md

-# docker-android-build
+# Docker Image for Android SDK 29 Build

+This is an experimental project.
+Not recommended for public use.
 Docker Build environment based on R29 SDK